 Either way, this is another route where your outstanding balance will incur interest.

 Currently Not Collectible Status

-Currently not collectible (CNC) status is reserved for situations when you simply can’t handle both your taxes and reasonable living expenses, and it requires you to prove that you’re struggling financially.
-You must have filed all your tax returns to qualify.
+Currently not collectible (CNC) status is reserved for situations when you simply can’t handle both your taxes and reasonable living expenses.
+To qualify, you must have filed all your tax returns and you’ll have to prove that you’re struggling financially.

-Once CNC status is granted, the IRS will continue to apply interest and penalties to your outstanding balance, and it will send you an annual bill per federal law.
+Once CNC status is granted, the IRS will continue to apply interest and penalties to your outstanding balance.
+The agency will also send you an annual bill, per federal law.
 But, for the time being, the agency won’t try to collect directly from your property or income.